mavlink/MAVSDK-docs/en/api_reference/classmavsdk_1_1_offboard.md

 ```

 Set the velocity in NED coordinates and yaw.
+Not available for fixed-wing aircraft.

 This function is blocking.